Welshy92/everyday-legends/docs/testing.md

 * Everyday Legends title in the nav bar link not working.
 Added correct href.
 * Making a new post (both successful and unsuccseful) rendered the next page incorrectly.
 Made invalid form recreate the form and a valid form now redirects to "index" which is the same as the home page.
 * The pagination button was causeing some whitespace on smaller screen sizes between the button and the footer.
 Fixed by overriding the margin size of the css class.
+* Submit button in create post was hiding behind the footer.
+Added a 30 pixel boarder at the bottom of the main-content to ensure the footer is pushed below the content.

 ### **Known Bugs**